A Review of Deep Reinforcement Learning for Smart Building Energy Management: Open Issues and Future Research Directions

 \subsection{Multi-zone building energy optimization}

 In existing works on building HVAC systems, the proposed DRL-based control methods mainly focus on a single-zone building.
-In \cite{Wei2017}, Wei \emph{et al.} proposed a heuristic algorithm for variable air volume (VAV) HVAC control in a multi-zone office building and DRL agent for each zone is trained separately.
-Although the proposed algorithm is effective when 5 zones are considered, it is not scalable due to the lack of multi-zone coordination.
-In other words, the proposed algorithm may diverge or show degraded performance when the number of zones is very large.
+In \cite{Wei2017}, Wei \emph{et al.} proposed a heuristic algorithm for variable air volume (VAV) HVAC control in a multi-zone office building and DRL agent for each zone was trained separately.
+Although the proposed algorithm was effective when 5 zones were considered, it was not scalable due to the lack of multi-zone coordination.
 In \cite{Hu2020}, Hu \emph{et al.} proposed a MADDPG-based method to decide temperature and humidity setpoints in a four-zone building.
-Since the input of each critic in MADDPG is the concatenation of state and action information from all agents, the scalability of the MADDPG-based method is not very high.
-To overcome the drawback of MADDPG, Iqbal \emph{et al.} proposed a MAAC method in \cite{Iqbal2019} by adopting attention mechanism.
-To be specific, MAAC can learn the critic for each agent by selectively paying attention to the information from other agents.
-Therefore, MAAC is more scalable than MADDPG.
-In \cite{YuTSG2020}, Yu \emph{et al.} proposed a MAAC-based VAV HVAC control method for a multi-zone commercial building with the consideration of thermal comfort, indoor air quality comfort and random occupancy.
-Extensive simulation results show that the proposed method is still effective when 30 zones are considered.
-As mentioned in \cite{YuTSG2020}, a larger capacity of a memory replay buffer is required with the increase of zone number.
-Therefore, it is very challenging to effectively learn an optimal policy given a large buffer capacity.
-A possible way is to adopt prioritized experience replay\cite{Schaul2016}, which can learn experience more efficiently by replaying important transitions more frequently.
-In addition, more scalable DRL-based algorithms should be designed since the number of zones in a practical commercial building may exceed one hundred or even one thousand.
+Since the input of each critic in MADDPG is the concatenation of state and action information from all agents, the scalability of the MADDPG-based method was not very high.
+In \cite{YuTSG2021}, Yu \emph{et al.} proposed an MAAC-based VAV HVAC control method for a multi-zone commercial building with the consideration of thermal comfort, indoor air quality comfort, and random occupancy, which can operate effectively when 30 zones were considered.
+Although the above methods are effective when the number of zones is not large, more scalable multi-agent DRL algorithms are expected since the number of zones in a practical commercial building may exceed one hundred or even larger.